algorithm-helper/algorithm-helper/content/categories/algorithms/sorting/quick-sort.md

 # Quick Sort

-Quick Sort is a sorting algorithm based on the idea of partitioning, which is to bring an element `pivot` to an index `i` such that all elements at indices less than `i` (not necessarily in sorted order) are less than the pivot, and all elements at indices greater than `i` are greater than the pivot.
+Quick Sort is a sorting algorithm based on the idea of partitioning, which is to bring an element `pivot` to an index $i$ such that all elements at indices less than $i$ (not necessarily in sorted order) are less than the pivot, and all elements at indices greater than $i$ are greater than the pivot.
 By recursively applying this method on both of the unsorted sides, we eventually reach the point where both sides are sorted and thus the entire array is sorted.